-Felines eventually became associated with women and fertility as they were observed sitting with women.
+Felines became associated with women and fertility as they were observed sitting with women.

 Cats had many kittens in a litter which may have inspired the belief in the power of fertility.

-Egyptian cat culture evolved from pest control to companionship, building an undeniably strong relationship between humans and their furry friends.
+Cat culture evolved from pest control to companionship between Egyptians and their furry friends.

 Why did ancient Egyptians mummify cats?

 While killing a cat was a crime, mummification was the exception.

 Breeding and mummifying cats was an economy unto itself.

 Demand outweighed supply, and Egyptians responded by opening the first documented catteries in the ancient world.

 Cat cults and temples needed offerings for their gods and people needed funerary goods for the afterlife.